 Tips For Browning Meat

 - Heat oil on medium-high in a large pot, and use an oil with a high smoke point, like vegetable oil (Save your extra virgin olive oil for other dishes where it can shine like the star that it is).
 Blot the pieces of meat dry with paper towels.
-If you try to sear it when wet, it will steam instead of browning.
+If you try to sear the meat when it's wet, it will steam instead of browning.

-- Dredging in flour will give the meat a nice crust, while also thickening your stew.
+- Dredge the meat in flour to give it a nice crust, while also thickening your stew.